NVIDIA/cuOpt-Resources/cloud-scripts/aws/README.md

 ## Installing Terraform in CloudShell

 Each time you open CloudShell, you will have to install Terraform.
-The aws-install-terraform.sh convenience script will do this for you.
+The *aws-install-terraform.sh* convenience script will do this for you
 ```bash
 # From a CloudShell Amazon Linux Terminal
 $ ./aws-install-terraform.sh